There's a boom in natural gas production in the United States, a boom so big the market is having trouble absorbing it all.

 "Historically, this has always been kind of a self-governing mechanism," Ricchiuti says.
 "When natural gas prices got too low, you'd start to see the industry lay down rigs until prices went back up again, and it was very effective.
-It was sometimes jokingly referred to as the 'Redneck OPEC.'"
+It was sometimes jokingly referred to as the 'Redneck OPEC.' "

-OPEC refers to the Organization of Petroleum Exporting Countries, a grouping of the world's major oil producers.
+OPEC refers to the Organization of the Petroleum Exporting Countries, a grouping of the world's major oil producers.

-That's not happening this time, and Ricchuiti says there are a couple of reasons the industry isn't responding as usual to price pressures.
-One reason is that during the shale gas explosion of the past the few years, production companies spent big bucks leasing mineral rights in vast shale gas areas from Pennsylvania to Texas.
+That's not happening this time, and Ricchiuti says there are a couple of reasons the industry isn't responding as usual to price pressures.
+One reason is that during the shale gas explosion of the past few years, production companies spent big bucks leasing mineral rights in vast shale gas areas from Pennsylvania to Texas.

 Joe Averett lives in the middle of one of those areas, the Haynesville Shale in northern Louisiana.
 The oil and gas industry veteran says drilling continues there because many of the three-year leases will expire soon if the producers don't drill.